-- Official transcripts submitted to Records Department will be stored for up to 1 year until a student submits an Application for Evaluation of Incoming Credits.
+- Official transcripts submitted to Credentials will be stored for up to 1 year until a student submits an Evaluation Request.

 - If we receive an official transcript before a student has applied for admissions to North Seattle College, then their transcript may not be matched up with their record.

-- Each official transcript that the student wishes to evaluate must be confirmed and on file with Records Department before the application to evaluate incoming credits form can be accepted.
+- Each official transcript that the student wishes to evaluate must be confirmed and on file with Credentials before the application to evaluate incoming credits form can be accepted.

 - If a faculty member or advisor is working directly with a student and opens the sealed official transcripts during an advising session, the faculty/advisor must sign and date the face of the transcript.
-The faculty/advisor is then responsible for delivering the transcript to Records Department.
+The faculty/advisor is then responsible for delivering the transcript to Credentials.
 It is recommended that faculty and advisors advise from unofficial transcripts or official transcripts that have been scanned into the internal document managing system.
-Records Department will not accept transcripts that have been opened and are not signed, or open transcripts (signed or not) that are delivered by a student.
+Credentials will not accept transcripts that have been opened and are not signed, or open transcripts (signed or not) that are delivered by a student.

 - South Seattle College, Seattle Central College, and Seattle Vocational Institute transcripts can be accessed internally and do not need to be sent to us.